 Figure 12.
-Estimated smolt survival to McNary Dam of summer- and fall-run Chinook that were PIT-tagged and detected at release from various sites in the Yakima River, 2008-2012.
+Estimated smolt survival to McNary Dam of summer- and fall-run Chinook that were PIT-tagged and detected at release from various sites in the Yakima River, 2008-2013.

 For coho, we estimated survival (Appendix G) from acclimation site release to McNary Dam for fish that were the progeny of local (Yakima) and Eagle Creek National Fish Hatchery (Eagle Creek) brood stock as well as a cross of the two brood stocks (2011 only).
 Yakima stock survival was higher than that of the Eagle Creek stock for all 15 paired-releases (Figure 13 and Appendix G).
+The 2013 releases consisted of 100% in-basin Yakima River coho.
+Therefore, the comparison was not in stock but in rearing location (Prosser Hatchery vs. Eagle Creek NFH).

 Figure 13.
-Estimated smolt survival to McNary Dam of Yakima (black), Eagle Creek (white), and a Yakima/Eagle Creek cross (gray) brood source coho that were PIT-tagged and detected at release from various sites (Holmes-Ho, Stiles-St, Lost Creek-LC, and Prosser-Pr; Figure 1) in the Yakima River, 2006-2012.
+Estimated smolt survival to McNary Dam of Yakima (black), Eagle Creek (white), and a Yakima/Eagle Creek cross (gray) brood source coho that were PIT-tagged and detected at release from various sites (Holmes-Ho, Stiles-St, Lost Creek-LC, and Prosser-Pr; Figure 1) in the Yakima River, 2006-2013.
+In 2013, Yakima brood source fish released from Stiles were reared at Prosser (a) and Eagle Creek (b).